zacanger/niddesa/text/generated-translations/cullaniddesa/21-chinese-amazon.md

 [, evil horror], the stiffness of terror, the erection of the hair, the fear of fear of the heart.
 "Watch the horror of the future": "This future horror he watched, saw, watched, watched, watched, watched, watched."
-To watch the horror of the future, you should be alone like a rhino horn.
+To watch the horror of the future, you should be alone like a rhinoceros horn.

 Because then, the eloquent person said,

 "In this way, if with my partner, there will be words talking or sticking,

-Watching the horror of the future should be like a rhino horn alone."
+Watching the horror of the future should be like a rhinoceros horn alone."

 136. all kinds of desires are indeed like honey, pleasing, in a variety of ways they confuse the heart,

-After seeing the disease on all sorts of desires, you should be alone like a rhino horn.
+After seeing the disease on all sorts of desires, you should be alone like a rhinoceros horn.

 "All sorts of desires are indeed as honey and pleasing": "Wills", there are two kinds of desires from praise: the desire of things and the desire to pollute...